sverige16/Tomic-Chem-CP-Prot-MoA/data_for_models/README.md

 ## .csv files
-all_data.csv: csv file containing information for Tian's 10 moas (compound and paths to the pictures) fl_data.csv: updated all_data that phil used before sending in for publication.
+Phil_all_data.csv: csv file containing information for Tian's 10 moas (compound and paths to the pictures) Phil_fl_data.csv: updated all_data that phil used before sending in for publication.
 Unclear as to what I should use it for.
-dmso_stats: used for normalization of the various plates.
+Phil_dmso_stats: used for normalization of the various plates.
 Think it is for tian's but unsure
 specs935-v1-compounds: compound info for specs 935
 specs1k-v2-compounds: compound info for specs 1k-v2
 compounds_v1v2.csv: compound info for concatenated specs 935 and specs 1k-v2